-Symptoms of SIBO include bloating, gas, a sudden change to either diarrhoea or constipation and back again, and sometimes even pain – all rather like IBS.
+Symptoms of SIBO include bloating, gas, a sudden change to either diarrhoea or constipation and back again, and sometimes even pain – all rather like IBS (1).

 But please be clear – SIBO is all about having bacteria in the wrong place at the wrong time.
 You should not really have large numbers of bacteria in your small intestine.
 To have SIBO, the bacteria don’t have to be bad, they can all be commensal, or good.
 They just shouldn’t be there.

 Hashimoto’s is a good example.
-Because the bacteria should be in high numbers in your small intestine, your immune system gets involved and now you have a problem.
-Any irregularly issues or structures will be attacked, but the immune system is a whole-body defence, so it will attack similar issues elsewhere.
-And it looks like the Thyroid offers similarities.
+Because the bacteria should not be in high numbers in your small intestine, your immune system may also become involved and now you have a real problem.
+Any irregular features or structures will be attacked, but the immune system is a whole-body defence, so it will attack similar features elsewhere.
+And it looks like the Thyroid gland may offer similarities.

 Doctors – if they even identify SIBO – want to use antibiotics.
 They are a complete waste of time.
 You do not have an infection.
 All the antibiotics will do is wipe out your good bacteria (and bad)